tapvirsingh/teatags/MD/Documentation/1.x/introducing-tea-tags.md

 <p class = "ttag-doc-ques">From where TTag got all that information?</p>

-Folder **TTagAppSettings** contains application's default global settings, once the details which are filled in those fields, will be automatically picked, processed and displayed.
+Folder **ttag-settings** contains application's default global settings, once the details which are filled in those fields, will be automatically picked, processed and displayed.
 We will look deeper into this at later stage.